GabrielOnDelphi/Demo-Take-Photo-FMX/README.md

 # Demo-Take-Photo-FMX
-A program that shows how to take snapshots with the video camers on Win, Android and Mac
+An FMX program that shows how to take snapshots with the video camera.
+The code was tested on Win and Android.
+It should also work on Mac.
+The code is analyzed in the "Delphi in All Its Glory" book.